eucp-project/data-catalogue/README.md

 Convection permitting model (CPM) output is also in the process of being added to ESGF.
 However, unlike the decadal predictions, these datasets are less mature and therefore they have not yet found their way into a service like C3S.
-Additionally, there is a gap between user requirements and existing infrastructure solutions.
-We have run into many obstacles in uploading the data to ESGF, and even if it was uploaded there, it would still be cumbersome to download and work with, due to the sheer size and complexity of the data.
-Therefore, we started working on a small, preprocessed subset of the data.

 ‘Ad hoc’ datasets are published in standard open data repositories such as Zenodo.
 While this makes them available, they may be difficult to find and